 We stayed at Revolution Hostel Asoke, our cheapest Bangkok stay yet and was a super welcoming place to stay.
 We couldn’t really fault the place: the beds were large and comfy, it had a cool little rooftop bar with great city views, and the bar sold breakfasts with names like “the Che-Guevara’.
 Fun!

-On the fifth floor of the mall there were a whole bunch of restaurants with various (mainly western) themes, and fine-dining prices.
+On the fifth floor of the mall there are a whole bunch of restaurants with various (mainly western) themes, and fine-dining prices.
 By chance we decided to take the escalator one floor higher, where we found a giant local food court.
 There was barely a western tourist in sight.
 Busy stalls sold main dishes for as little as 25 baht; we got a plate of BBQ duck and pork with rice and veg for 35 baht each.
+And this was some of the best food we ate in Bangkok.

-Although Sukhumvit often tops lists of what to do in Bangkok, we found its general vibe a bit plastic, geared towards richer folk and nowhere near as interesting as the previous two districts we’d encountered.
-We walked along the main road to Benchasiri Park (otherwise known as Queen’s Park) and had a look around another mall, the Emporium.
+After exploring Terminal 21 some more, we walked along the main road to Benchasiri Park (otherwise known as Queen’s Park) and had a look around another mall, the Emporium.
 After a pleasant wander, we headed back to the hostel to chill on the rooftop with a beer.

-There are more rooftop venues around Sukhumvit that are fun to try out.
+There are more rooftop venues around Sukhumvit that are fun to try out, and this would be a great relaxing choice for what to do in Bangkok on your last afternoon.
 You can try RISE or Vanilla Sky rooftop bars for fun drinks and sweeping views of the district.

 What to do in Bangkok: map of attractions

-If you want to use these ideas for one week in Bangkok to piece together your own itinerary, you can see the locations of the various sites and attractions we have mentioned on the map below:
+If you want to use these ideas for one week in Bangkok to piece together your own itinerary, you can see the locations of the various sites and attractions we have mentioned by clicking the map below:

 Further reading on Thailand